vmware-archive/AndroidIntelliJStarter/README.md

 You will still need to push this to some external repository URI.

-### Generate local.properties
+### Update Android
 Run this:

     android update project -p .

-*If this fails with the following error* then either install the SDK referenced in `default.properties` or change the "target" within that file appropriately.
+*If this fails with the following error* then either install the SDK referenced in `build.properties` or change the "target" within that file appropriately.

     Error: The project either has no target set or the target is invalid.
     Please provide a --target to the 'android update' command.

+If this changes `build.xml` then check it out again:

+	    git co build.xml

 ## 3. Robolectric
 **Don't open IntelliJ yet.**